Fourth Children: Analysis and themes

-"Fourth Children" has elements of scholastic romantic comedy, focusing on character emotions and relationships.
+"Fourth Children" has elements of scholastic romantic comedy, focusing on character emotions, their relationships and worldbuilding.
 Asuka scolds Shinji for forgetting their lunch, and Toji says that they look like two bickering spouses.
 Hikari's feminine side, Rei's emotions and Shinji's evolution are also explored.
+Toji reveals that he eats pre-packaged food, and Hikari takes the opportunity to make him a bento; according to writer Claudio Cordella, bento becomes "the only way a girl and a boy can communicate with each other".
 Misato is perplexed by a choice and, unlike Ritsuko, tries to prioritize her feelings, which has sparked past disagreements with Ritsuko.
+Writer Álvaro Arbonés noted the episode is built around the notion of Toji as a dramatic counterpoint to Shinji and its editing makes clear who the new Eva-03 pilot is.
 In another scene, Ritsuko gives Rei a look suggesting frustration or jealousy, a foreshadowing of Ritsuko's relationship with Gendo.
 Rei, who had been cold, blushes at Shinji's kindness and realizes that she never expressed gratitude to Gendo, indicating her evolution and increased emotion.
 Newtype magazine noted that when Shinji cleans Rei's room Toji points out how he has changed from their first meeting, in which he was a lonely person who "did not want to engage with other people".
 Furthermore, Ritsuko and Commander Ikari discuss the Dummy System, saying that "the soul cannot be digitized".
 The concept of a soul is examined later in the series, and Nerv treats it as a concrete entity.
 Dennis Redmond interpreted this as a "stinging critique of East Asia's indigenous industrialism".
-Redmond also wrote that the disappearance of the Nerv base in Nevada is reminiscent of the post-Cold War scenario of Half-Life, which depicts a similar catastrophe at the Black Mesa Research Facility in Arizona.